InkDAO/gitbook/README.md

 ## What makes decentralizedX unique?

 * **True Ownership**: Content is stored on IPFS with private access control.
 Only subscribers get lifetime access to your content through blockchain-verified ownership.
-* **Direct Monetization**: Creators set their own prices.
-No platform fees, no middlemen.
-Payments go directly to creators via smart contracts.
+* **Direct Monetization**: Creators set their own prices and keep 95% of revenue.
+Only 5% goes to platform infrastructure (servers, IPFS hosting, deployment).
+Payments go directly to creator wallets via smart contracts.
 * **Wallet-Based Identity**: No signup, no email, no personal data.
 Your wallet address is your identity, providing both privacy and accountability.
 * **Decentralized Storage**: Content stored on IPFS ensures permanence and censorship resistance.
 Your content can't be taken down by any central authority.
 * **Transparent & Trustless**: All transactions and ownership records are immutably stored on the Ethereum blockchain, ensuring complete transparency.